MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-show-commands.md

 ## Permissions

-You must have Database User, Database Viewer, or Database Monitor permissions to run this command.
+You must have at least Database User, Database Viewer, or Database Monitor permissions to run this command.
 For more information, see [role-based access control](../access-control/role-based-access-control.md).

 ## .show materialized-view